Who should read this guidance?

 Sometimes a person appears to have capacity under the Mental Capacity Act 2005 but they are under excessive pressure from others, such as relatives or friends.
 For example, this can affect someone who has recently experienced a death of a close relative, is in the early stages of dementia, or has a mild learning disability.

 In DL v A Local Authority & Ors EWCA Civ 253 the Court of Appeal used its inherent jurisdiction to protect such vulnerable adults.
 Since then, the inherent jurisdiction has increasingly been used to protect this group of people.
+This guidance note on inherent jurisdiction is a useful resource.

 What happens when the client lacks capacity